-CET 2615C.
-CISCO SCALING NETWORKS: Three Credits, Three Hours.
+CET 2620C.
+CISCO CONNECTING NETWORKS: Three Credits, Three Hours.
 (Fall)

-This course is the third of four courses designed to prepare the student to take the Cisco Certified Network Associate (CCNA) exam and for a job/career in network support.
+This course is the fourth of four courses designed to prepare the student to take the Cisco Certified Network Associate (CCNA) exam and for a job/career in network support.
 The CCNA routing and switching curriculum is authorized under the Cisco Networking Academy Program.
-Prerequisite: CET 1600C, CET 1610C.
-Corequisite: CET 2620C.
+Prerequisite: CET 2615C with minimum grade of "C."